elklang/elklang/README.md

 Returns are explicit in Elklang.

-Elklang compiles to C, JavaScript and possible other languages.
+Elklang compiles to C, JavaScript and possibly other languages.

 ## About the language